SYSUMSC/Share/Monads/Monads.md

 return :: Int -> Random Int

 nextRandom() >>= (return plusOne)
 -- Actually it's unnecessary.
-We can use plusOne <$> nextRandom instead.
+We can use plusOne <$> nextRandom instead (functor).
+Monad can be used for something like "randomStringWithLength" to generate a random string with specific length.
 ```

 Finally we get a `Random Int`!

 # Who are Monads
+- `Maybe` is Monad
 - `IO` is Monad
 - `List` is Monad
-- `Maybe` is Monad
 - `Random` is Monad
 - `Either` is Monad
 - `Try` is Monad